 Be loving, but have good boundaries.
 The same is true for your kids, by the way.
 Your kids should know that you love them and are on their side.
 But, they should also fear that if they really mess up and do stupid things, that there are going to be serious consequences.

 Children should never think that they can do whatever they like because you will just tolerate it.
 Parents who tolerate anything from their children raise kids who will not be good partners for anyone.
-Having boundaries–lines that cannot be crossed, not only protects ourselves, it protects those we love.
+Having boundaries–lines that cannot be crossed without us taking action, not only protects ourselves, it protects those we love.

 You are not to blame even when he says you are

 Although he will blame you for his moving out or being distant, that is just his way to avoid responsibility for his selfish desires.
 There are several reasons why men blame and it’s important not to take what he says at face value.
-No man says “I’m tired of being married and just want to go fool around for a while.”
+No man says “I’m tired of being married and just want to go be single for a while.”

 “But, my husband really is undecided”